magento/devdocs/guides/v2.1/cloud/release-notes/CloudReleaseNotes101.5.md

 ## How to get `magento-cloud-configuration` release 101.5.x
-Magento Enterprise Cloud Edition periodically provides patch releases in components like `magento-cloud-configuration`.
+Magento  Commerce (Cloud) periodically provides patch releases in components like `magento-cloud-configuration`.

 To test and apply the patch, see [Test general patches]({{ site.gdeurl21 }}cloud/project/project-patch.html#cloud-patch-gen).

-### Magento EE Release Notes
+### Magento Commerce Release Notes
-This Magento Enterprise Cloud Edition release corresponds to Magento Enterprise Edition 2.1.5.
+This Magento Commerce (Cloud) release corresponds to Magento Commerce 2.1.5.